dentarg/auth0-blog/_posts/2017-02-09-migrating-a-php5-app-to-7-part-three.markdown

 <script src="https://cdn.auth0.com/js/lock/10.0/lock.min.js"></script>
 {% endhighlight %}

-We are making use of [Auth0 Lock widget](https://auth0.com/docs/libraries/lock), and we also using jQuery to call the lock methods and handle button click event.
+We are making use of [Auth0 Lock widget](https://auth0.com/lock), and we also using jQuery to call the lock methods and handle button click event.

+> [Lock is an embeddable login form for desktop, tablet and mobile devices.](https://auth0.com/lock) It provides the easiest way of securing your website and mobile apps.

 {% highlight html %}
 <!-- font awesome from BootstrapCDN -->